Reading at St. Alban’s

 If assessments identify any gaps in learning catch up programmes are implemented, and may include pockets of intensive support and focused home school partnerships.
 The Fresh Start programme is used to support and, where appropriate consolidate learning in Key Stage 2 – especially in Years 5 and 6

 As children master the technical aspects of phonics and are equipped with necessary reading skills to attempt to read unknown words, greater emphasis is given to comprehension skills.
-From Year 2 children’s comprehension of what they are reading, and the key skills of retrieval, inference and deduction are taught more discretely using the Reading Explorer scheme.
+From Year 2 children’s comprehension of what they are reading, and the key skills of retrieval, inference and deduction are taught more discretely using our Reading Detective scheme.

 Ultimately we aim to create a rich literary environment where children are both encouraged and allowed to develop as confident readers, able to form their own opinions and make their own reading preference choices.
-We have a large library stocked with a range of fiction and non-fiction books.
+We have a large newly refurbished library stocked with a range of fiction and non-fiction books that children can take home to read for pleasure.
 Children from every class have access to dedicated reading areas where they can read independently in a comfortable and enriching environment.